lboulard/debian-preseed/README.md

 All `preseed.cfg` options: <https://preseed.debian.net/debian-preseed/>.

-Examples for VMware and headless machines are included.
+Examples for VMware, headless and desktop machines are included.
 VMware example should work in any other virtualisation environment like libvirt, Vagrant or Hyper-V.

 Those examples install minimal packages and default SSH access as root for further configuration.
 Authorized SSH keys are volatile and only used until